Ukraine crisis prompts German debate on restocking military

 At the height of the Cold War in the 1980s, the then West Germany had more than 3,500 tanks.
 Today it has 225.
 Senior Western officials accused Russia last week of redrawing the map of Europe by force, and posing a threat to the Baltic states.

-“Land defense and defense of our alliance has always been an important duty for the German military and over the last year this has only gained in importance,” said Jens Flossdorf, a spokesman for German Defence Minister Ursula von der Leyen.
+“Land defence and defence of our alliance has always been an important duty for the German military and over the last year this has only gained in importance,” said Jens Flossdorf, a spokesman for German Defence Minister Ursula von der Leyen.

 “NATO has set new goals on flexibility and rapid reaction time.
-That is why we are examining what appropriate modernizations and revisions we can make to boost existing structures,” he added.
+That is why we are examining what appropriate modernisations and revisions we can make to boost existing structures,” he added.

 Internally there is deep scorn for the German military’s so-called “dynamic availability management” - which in practice means soldiers having to share tanks and heavy equipment across different units.
 The military has also been hit by procurement gaffes and equipment faults.